kerbethecoder/sveltekit/README.md

 `-t true` flag addition is based on this [discussion](https://github.com/tschaub/gh-pages/issues/315) regarding the the dotfiles (.nojekyll) not being pushed in the repo for deployment.

 **4. Create and configure a new branch for `gh-pages`.**

+> [!IMPORTANT]
+>
+> Make sure that you have committed your changes before doing this.
+All untracked and staged files may be deleted.
+>
 I like to do this manually.
 If there is some automated way, feel free to let me know by any means.

 ```bash